 iPad usage: Students are to follow all school policies in regard to their iPad use in this class.
+Unless otherwise indicated for an assignment, the iPad is to be put away in the student's bag when class begins and is to stay away for the duration of the class.
 If a student has their iPad out when they are not supposed to or are using it for something other than the work assigned in class it will be taken away and they will receive a detention.
 To honor our daily discussions and the opinions and views shared, no portion of this class may be recorded in either an audio or video format.
 To do so will result in the loss of the iPad as well as detention.
 Obviously the use of the iPad in class, while exciting, is a privilege and not a right.